wp-plugins/wp-shortify/readme.txt

 [WP shortify](http://websolutionsoft.com/demo/) - Shortify allows you to track, in real-time, the clicks and referrers on any shortened URL - a perfect tool to help you understand what appeals to your audience and to help you optimize your social, email, and other click-through Within Wordpress.

-You can read the guide [here](http://khubbaib.com/how-to-get-oauth-information-for-google/ )for adding your google client information.
+You can read the guide [here](http://khubbaib.com/how-to-get-oauth-information-for-google/ ) for adding your google client information.

 **[PRO Version]** Would you like to see new features?
 Email me at khubbaib@gmail.com.